KMFeye/BACON/README.md

-# C3PacBio
+# BACON (Bacterial Analysis Comprehensive Nextflow) 🥓
-# A Comprehensive and Reproducible Nextflow Pipeline for Bacterial Genome Analysis using PacBio Unaligned BAM Files
+# A Comprehensive and Reproducible Nextflow Pipeline for Bacterial Genome Analysis using PacBio Unaligned BAM Files and Downloaded SRA Files

 Welcome!
 Are you new to PacBio and struggle to manage massive data files?
 Do graphical user interfaces (GUI) websites lead to additional challenges due to the sheer size of PacBio files?
 Do you want more opportunities to personalize your workflow with program settings that interest you?
 Do you love automated figure generation but still want to pick the colors and tailor the output to your target journal?

 Hello!
-In walks C3PacBio, a Nextflow pipeline developed to make massive files easier to manage and provide common analyses for Microbial Genomics in an ecosystem that hates big files.
+In walks BACON, a Nextflow pipeline developed to make massive files easier to manage and provide common analyses for Microbial Genomics in an ecosystem that hates big files.

 Of note, the views expressed on this GitHub are personal and do not reflect any other viewpoints or endorsements of any organization or entity.

-So, let's get to it!

 # Key Features

- - Automated Setup: A single setup.sh script installs all dependencies and downloads
+ - Automated Setup: A single setup.sh script installs all dependencies and downloads required databases.
-   required databases.
- - User-Friendly: Interactive prompts for key parameters like genome size and coverage.
+ - User-Friendly: Interactive prompts for key parameters like genome size and coverage
- - High-Performance: Optimized for parallel execution on multi-core workstations.
+ - High-Performance: Optimized for parallel execution on multi-core scientific workstations
- - Comprehensive Annotation: Integrates a suite of best-in-class tools for a deep
-    biological understanding of the sample or sample.
+ - Comprehensive Annotation: Integrates a suite of best-in-class tools for a deep biological understanding of the sample or sample.
-- Can process 1 to 100 samples without modifications to the pipeli
+ - Can process 1 to 100 samples without modifications to the pipeline
- - If applicable, pangenomics and GWAS analyses are performe genomic analysis.
+ - If applicable, pangenomics and GWAS analyses are performed
  - Reproducibility: All software dependencies are explicitly managed by Nextflow and
    Conda, guaranteeing a consistent environment.